History of a City: Florence, Italy

 This impressive palace is one of Florence’s largest architectural monuments.
 On the first floor of the Palazzo Pitti is the Palatine Gallery, with its 16th and 17th paintings, including works by Raphael.
 On the ground floor is the Treasure of the Grand Dukes, featuring a collection of Medici household treasures.

-Just past the Palazzo is the Boboli Gardens – a stunning open-air musuem.
+Just past the Palazzo is the Boboli Garden – a stunning open-air musuem.
 Centuries old oak-trees and fountains dot these grounds, along with impressive sculptures.
 Wander through the picturesque ampitheatre while you’re here.

 Best Museums and Galleries in Florence